Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,592.38942,606.403501.md

 ### Transcript

-> the caves are kind of broken we fixed them though that's a big thing that we're doing so if you get stuck in them now hopefully in the future you won't get stuck in them again
+> I am if you are in the Alpha right now the caves are kind of broken we fixed them though that's a big thing that we're doing so if you get stuck in them now hopefully in the future you won't get stuck in them again SpeedTree yes that's it